memodb-io/memobase/readme.md

     "major": "국어국문학과 (Korean Language and Literature)" },
   "interest": {
-    "games": 'User is interested in Cyberpunk 2077 and wants to create a game better than it', 'youtube_channels': "Kurzgesagt",
+    "games": "User is interested in Cyberpunk 2077 and wants to create a game better than it", "youtube_channels": "Kurzgesagt",
     ...
   },
   "psychological": {...},
-  'work': {'working_industry': ..., 'title': ..., },
+  "work": {"working_industry": ..., "title": ..., },
   ...
 }
 ```